duonl/synthpop-py/docs/source/functional descriptions/S_pMSE.md

 For each variable pair $(X, Y)$:
 - If a variable is numeric, it is discretised into at most $\text{max_bins}$ bins.
-- Missing values in either variable are replaced with the value "N.a.N."
+- Missing values in either variable are replaced with the value "N.a.N.".
+If that value is already used, an error is raised.

 After preprocessing, both variables are treated as categorical variables with a finite number of levels.